 Since I first learned how to write the alphabet I’ve had a fetish with improving my handwriting.
 I did not have a notebook, folder, or scratch paper throughout my entire schooling that was not covered with writing in every which way.
 I was determined to find the perfect way of presenting myself on paper.
 There was nothing that bothered me more than to feel like one of my peers had a better style of handwriting than me.
 I will never forget Paige Miller* and how she always seemed to be one step ahead of me on the handwriting front.
-As soon as I would be satisfied with my style, I would see her latest handwriting innovation and was forced to go back to the drawing board.
-I had to feel like my handwriting was at least on par with hers.
+As soon as I would be satisfied with my style, I would see her latest handwriting innovation and

 Dr. Laura Dinehart of Florida International University School of Education has found that a 4-year-old’s fine motor writing skills are more predictive of later academic achievement than early number skills or early language skills.
-Dinehart’s team was able to discover this by examining the scores of 1,000 second graders and comparing it to their pre-kindergarten writing skills.
+Dinehart’s team was able to discover this by examining the scores of

 Not only were students with better penmanship in pre-k found to have higher scores in both reading and math later on, but they also had higher grades in general and higher scores on standardized tests.
 Students with strong handwriting marks in pre-k were found to have an overall “B” average in second grade compared to an overall “C” average for the students that did poorly on writing tasks in pre-K.